rya-sge/access-denied/_posts/2022-08-12-multisig-wallet-gnosis.md

 ## Dashboard

-One you have created the multi signature wallet, you can access to the dashboard
+Once you have created the multi signature wallet, you can access to the dashboard

 ### View